WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

         pass
 ```

-Scenario 2
+Wi-Fi
 ----------
 The example below shows you how-to transer data from the ESP8266 to a [mosquitto](https://mosquitto.org/) server using the [mqtt](https://en.wikipedia.org/wiki/MQTT) protocol.
 The example measures the distance to an object using the a ultrasonic range sensor.
-To be able to run this, I will explain howto setup a Raspberry Pi as a IoT-gateway later in this blog.
+To be able to run this, I will explain howto setup a Raspberry Pi as a (WiFi) IoT-gateway later in this blog.

 ```
 from umqtt.simple import MQTTClient